My Blogging Essentials or What I Use To Blog

 NameCheap - This is where I register my domain name.
 See, you can’t just call yourself something.
 You have to register the specific name and then point that name to your web host.

-Thesis Theme – WordPress has many “themes” or site frameworks out there to help you design what your site will look like.
+Genesis Theme from Studiopress – WordPress has many “themes” or site frameworks out there to help you design what your site will look like.
 If WordPress.org is the car engine that runs everything then your theme is the body of the car (hope that makes sense).
-I decided to go with a paid theme – Thesis – because of its ease of use, its updates, and the body of information out there to customize the site.
-Thesis just upgraded their theme to version 1.8.
-With each release there is more you can do with the theme.
+I recently switched to Genesis – because of its ease of use, its updates, and the body of information out there to customize the site.
+Genesis is robust on its own but what I especially like are the child themes you can get.

 blog essentials